cloudmesh/cloudmesh-cmd5/README.md

     make shell

-THis allows you to try things out in the image from bash which is good for development and debugging.
-You can directly enter the cms shell with
+This allows you to try things out in the image from bash which is good for development and debugging.
+You can directly enter the cloudmesh shell `cms` with

+    make cms

+or say

     docker run -it cloudmesh/cmd5:1.0

+It will create a default .cloudmesh/yaml file whihc your would have to modify.
+The reason we have not mounted the yaml file in the make files form your directory is that we need a clean image to test the initial setup.

+If you have an example on how to mount teh yaml file please let us know and we add it here.